This page provides a list of places where you can do classes, courses and workshops in art, craft and design in Bristol.

 7 Gloucester Road

-Bamba Beads run a variety of classes covering a range of different styles and techniques of beaded jewellery making (starting at beginners level and moving on to more advanced levels).
+Bamba Bazzar run a variety of classes covering a range of different styles and techniques of beaded jewellery making (starting at beginners level and moving on to more advanced levels).
 They provide all the tools and findings needed and beads can be purchased from the large selection in the shop.

 Knowle West Media Centre (KWMC)

 Activities at Knowle West Media Centre range from after-school groups for young people and innovative energy-saving projects, to music workshops and art exhibitions.
 Visit their website to find out more about courses and workshops on offer.

 Makey Mamas offers pregnant women and mums of young babies creative workshops where they have the chance to learn new skills, make lovely things for their bumps and babies and relax and socialise with other mums.
 Workshops include: How to photograph your pregnant bump or baby, Natural skincare product making, Crochet bootie making, Toy making, Patchworking and Casting pregnant bumps or babies.
 They run workshops throughout Bristol, and also offer home workshops and baby showers.
 For more information visit: http://www.makeymamas.co.uk

 13 West St.

 Old Market Quarter